pughlab/dunovo/README.md

 These commands takes the `families.tsv` file produced in the previous step, "corrects"\* the barcodes in it, and outputs a new version of `families.tsv` with the new barcodes.
 It does this by aligning all barcodes to themselves, finding pairs of barcodes which differ by only a few edits.
 Grouping sets of related barcodes gives groups which are likely descended from the same original barcode, differing only because of PCR and/or sequencing errors.
 By default, only barcodes that differ by 1 edit are allowed.
 You can allow greater edit distances between barcodes with the `--dist` option to `correct.py`.

-\*"corrects" is in scare quotes because the algorithm isn't actually focused on finding the original barcode sequence.
-Its goal is instead to find barcodes which are all actually descended from the same original barcode, but now have different sequences because of errors.
-It finds each group of related barcodes and replaces them with a single barcode, so that the following steps identify them as one family.
+\* "corrects" is in scare quotes because the algorithm isn't actually focused on finding the original barcode sequence.
+Its goal is instead to group together reads which are all descended from the same ancestor molecule, but now have different barcodes because of errors.
+It finds each group of related reads and replaces all their barcodes them with a single sequence, whether or not that's the actual, original sequence.
+This ensures that the downstream scripts recognize these reads as belonging to the same family.

 #### 3. Do multiple sequence alignments of the read families.